reganbaucke/JuDGE.jl/README.md

 - For each expansion variable, there can only be one expansion (i.e. variable is binary).

-- JuDGE does not support decisions to reduce capacity.
+- Support for decisions to reduce capacity is not fully tested.

 ## Bugs

-Please raise an `issue' if you experience an error while using JuDGE.
+Please raise an [issue](https://github.com/reganbaucke/JuDGE.jl/issues) if you experience an error while using JuDGE.